IronCoreLabs/ironcorelabs.github.io/products/ironsftp/index.md

 ### MacOS

-IronSFTP can be installed using this command: `brew install ironcorelabs/ironcore/ironssh`.
+IronSFTP can be installed by users of [Homebrew][homebrew] using this command: `brew install ironcorelabs/ironcore/ironssh`.

 ### Building From Source